StudyFrenchSpanish

 The majority of Spanish speaking countries are situated in Central and South America.

-Mexico has the largest Spanish speaking population, with over 121 million speakers.
-On the other hand, Argentina has about 41 million speakers, while Colombia boasts nearly 46 million speakers.
+Mexico has the largest Spanish-speaking population, with over 121 million speakers.
+Argentina has about 41 million speakers, while Colombia boasts nearly 46 million.

 While there are different dialects and varieties of Spanish, most speakers can understand each other.

 Roughly 55% to 60% of the Latin American population speaks Spanish, followed by Portuguese (about 34%).
-A small percentage speak other languages, such as French, Dutch, English, Mayan, and various indigenous ones Quechua, Guarani, and Aymara.
+A small percentage speak other languages, such as French, Dutch, English, Mayan, and various indigenous ones, such as Quechua, Guarani, and Aymara.

-In Europe, Spanish is the fifth most commonly used language after German, French, English, and Italian.
+Spanish is Europe’s fifth most commonly used language after German, French, English, and Italian.

 Spain is a dominant nation with 46 million speakers, which is expected, considering where the language originated.